'The Umbrella Academy' Season 2 Review: Siblings Against The Apocalypse In Netflix Superhero Dramedy

 Last year when the show’s first season came out, it was actually quite surprising to see the impact that it ended up having.
 Based on an indie comic, featuring a cast with no true star power and coming out during a time when there was already a lot of competition in the superhero genre, I expected much less of The Umbrella Academy.
 Rather quickly the show was well received critically and garnered a big fanbase to earn a lucky second season.
 With the first season, I found it to be visually bold considering TV budgets and the character interactions to be both vulnerable and hilarious.
 What the ”number two” revealed was that bigger budgets don’t always mean bigger stories, even in cases where you’re basically telling the same story again.

-Basically all the season’s problems are there because of the repetitive nature of doomsday storylines.
-Cha-Cha and Hazel are replaced by boring Swedish brothers, end threat feels lesser because it was already avoided once, Vanya (Ellen Page) is a time bomb again, the romances are still not interesting and that’s just the tip of the iceberg of those repetitious beats.
-Along with Five and Klaus, Ben (Justin H. Min) gets finally more to do now and his arc is well earned but this season has no idea what to do with Allison (Emmy Raver-Lampman), Diego (David Castaneda) or Luther (Tom Hopper).
+Along with Five and Klaus, Ben (Justin H. Min) finally gets more to do now and his arc is well earned but this season has no idea what to do with Allison (Emmy Raver-Lampman), Diego (David Castañeda) or Luther (Tom Hopper).
 Allison’s civil rights fight is left halfway as is her new love life (as we finally get true romantic chemistry between a couple, a real bummer) while Diego and Luther are there just for exposition, their actions don’t really have any effect on anything.
-When we finally arrive to the end, it’s just hard to see what the overall direction of the show is going forward.
+When we finally arrive at the end, it’s just hard to see what the overall direction of the show is going forward.

 Smileys: Robert Sheehan, VFX, Aidan Gallagher